AI Music Statistics 2025 – Market Size & Trends

 Around 60% of musicians are using AI for a variety of tasks, including mastering, composing, and even generating artwork for their projects.

-The speed and efficiency of AI are major factors in its growing popularity.
-For example, AI can create a basic melody in less than 2 seconds, making it 20 times faster than humans when it comes to generating music.
+The speed and efficiency of AI are significant factors in its growing popularity.
+For example, AI can create a basic melody in less than 2 seconds, making it 20 times faster than humans when generating music.

 This efficiency is driving its adoption among artists and musicians, with 20.3% of them having utilized AI for music production.
 Moreover, AI technology is being employed by 30.6% of artists for mastering tracks and 38% for creating artwork associated with their music.